 What is SIEM

-A SIEM is software designed to help security practitioners make sense of all the security data generated by their IT environment.
+A SIEM is software designed to help security teams make sense of all the security data generated by their IT environment.

 Instead of manually checking logs from firewalls, antivirus, EDR, email filters, and other security tools, a SIEM collects everything in one place, correlates different signals, and alerts users when something suspicious happens.

 It collects logs and security events from different sources, analyzing patterns, and flagging anything that looks like a potential threat.
-This makes it easier to spot attacks and investigate issues.
-Without a SIEM, it’s easy to miss warning signs buried in the otherwise overwhelming mountains of logs.
+This makes it easier to spot attacks, investigate issues and generally have more control over the IT environment.

 Do Small Businesses Need a SIEM?
 Practical Benefits and Use Cases